Coenzyme Q10: benefits, dosage, contraindications

 EFSA approval.

 Although rare, several cases of coenzyme Q10 deficiency have been reported with symptoms such as fatigue and weakness.
 Coenzyme Q10 supplementation is effective in treating these symptoms.
-Deficiencies are often linked to oxidative stress or the use of certain medications such as statins.
-Oral administration up to 800 mg three times a day is recommended to treat coenzyme Q10 deficiency in adults.
+Deficiencies are often related to oxidative stress or the use of certain medications such as statins.
+Oral administration of up to 800 mg three times daily is recommended to treat coenzyme Q10 deficiency in adults.

 Posologie